rmcanany/SolidEdgeStorekeeper/Readme.md

 - `Add to assembly`  Adds the part to the assembly and activates the `Place part` command.
 - `Replace selected`  Replaces a selected part in the assembly.
 - `Replace all`  Replaces all occurrences of a selected part in the assembly.
+- `Scroll to selected`  Scrolls the tree to the selected part in the assembly.
 - `Fastener stack`  Opens the fastener stack dialog.
 See the separate section below for details.

 ### Property Search